Gunnar Bjorling

 What makes this such an exhilarating collection of poems is Björling’s vision combined with his sense of craft.
 His use of articles, the way in which he structures the poems, allows the little words to succeed in doing the work.

-and so a day and a day
+-we believe it and if not so sure? but and can believe in it and so a day and a day

 The poem relies on fragmented logic fueled by repetition, especially the repetition of and, to anchor the beginning of lines, which sets forth a simplistic rhythm allowing the but to almost enact a caesura.
 The line “and so a day and a day” is typical of Björling’s style— a slow and steady layering, reiteration of image until it becomes close to an incantation.
 Here’s another example which is the last poem from section two: